slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 > can sign provenance for the "Google Cloud Deploy" verifier, but "GitHub" cannot
 > sign for the "Google Cloud Deploy" verifier.
 >
-> This field is required, even if it is implicit from the signer, to aid readability and
+> The field is required, even if it is implicit from the signer, to aid readability and
 > debugging.
 It is an object to allow additional fields in the future, in case one
 > URI is not sufficient.